Rubberverse/qor-caddy/README.md

 🍰 - Proxy websocket requests first before Coraza in order to avoid trouble.

-⭐ - Any project relying on non-buffered responses is going to be incompatible due to Coraza being unable to toggle off buffered responses (fix is in progress for this) - maybe safe to say that it touches most NextJS projects that rely on unbuffered responses.
+⭐ - Any project relying on non-buffered responses is going to be incompatible due to Coraza and Appsec buffering responses for apps that require real-time communication.
+Fix is in progress to be able to turn off buffering for Coraza, for Appsec it seems like it'll stay like this.
+This means that most NextJS projects relying on real-time communication via ex. websockets will be incompatible and will break your site if you try using Appsec or Coraza WAF on them for the time being.

 🍔 - [Appsec component installation](https://docs.crowdsec.net/docs/appsec/installation/), [Crowdsec Agent installation](https://docs.crowdsec.net/docs/getting_started/install_crowdsec/), [Example Quadlet deployment (rootless)](https://github.com/MrRubberDucky/rubberverse.xyz/tree/main/Quadlet/LIVE/Crowdsec), keep in mind that you will need to probably create directories yourself before you can launch it with a non-privileged container user.